ssatguru/Vishva/README.md

 - npm run test
   this will build in memory, start a webpack-dev-server and open browser at http://localhost:8080
   if you make any changes to source and save , this will automatically reload your project in the browser.
+  goto "http://localhost:8080/bin/?world=empty" to open an empty world

 - npm run build
   This will create a production build.
 It will compile,minify and bundle all reuired files into the bin folder.

-- to run , start an http server from the root of the project and goto url http://localhost:8080/bin
+- to run , start an http server from the root of the project and goto url "http://localhost:8080/bin/?world=empty"
+  - url "http://localhost:8080/bin" will also work as he default world in "config.js" is set to "empty"
+  - the default character jump animations might require some speed adjustment - lower speed , maybe 0.5 instead of 1

 ## built using